MMoosman3141/Nem_HierarchyTree/README.md

 # Num_HierarchyTree

-BitTree is a C# library for representing and manipulating hierarchical tree structures using bitwise operations for efficient node management.
+Nem__HierarchyTree is a C# library for representing and manipulating hierarchical tree structures using bitwise operations for efficient node management.
 It is designed for scenarios where unique node identification, fast containment checks, and compact representation are required.

 ## Features
 - Hierarchical tree structure with support for parent and child nodes